 The last sub-section is divided into three pages dealing with the materials used, identifying the real maker, and sets by unknown makers.

-There are 200 pages, packed with information together with over 300 black and white illustrations.
+There are 180 pages, packed with information together with over 300 colour photographs.
 Above all the book is aimed at the average collector who, like myself, has a limited budget to spend.